Defrost a frozen turkey for the holidays

 You just finished your holiday grocery shopping and it’s time to prepare for the feast!
 Of course, the centerpiece of your big dinner is the turkey.
 But, how are you going to thaw it in time?
 Thawing or defrosting a turkey in your refrigerator is the most popular method, but you can also use cold water or even your microwave.
 This guide will help you properly thaw your turkey so it’s fresh and ready to cook.

-1. Keeping the turkey in its original wrapper, place it on a large tray in your refrigerator.
-You may want to rearrange some of the shelves to make room for the turkey.
-For instructions specific to your refrigerator, please see our refrigerator guide for moving bins, shelves, and drawers.
+1. Keep the turkey in its original packaging and place it on a large tray in the refrigerator.
+You may need to adjust the shelves to accommodate the turkey.
+For guidance tailored to your fridge, consult our guide on adjusting bins, shelves, and drawers.

 Frozen turkey being defrosted in the Refrigerator